 We are the Deadliest Cachers...

-a 'sister act' + one from Western New York USA.
+a 'sister act' from Western New York USA.

-The Deadliest Cachers have been geocaching since August 2011, with over 3400 finds and 314 hides.
+The Deadliest Cachers have been geocaching since August 2011, with close to 4000 finds and a vast multitude of hides.
 They have attended many Mega Events which include MOGA, GeoWoodstocks, the ASPGBs and Going Caching, so you may have seen them around.
 Starting in 2014 they have held a yearly themed event/challenge for the enjoyment of their local geocaching community.
 In past years event goers have been taken on a Journey to the Center of the Earth, partnered with Indiana Jones to locate the Deadliest Cache, been marooned on Pork Chop Island, have had to brave things that go bump in the night during Super Sci-Fi Saturday Night, had to find the Christmas that was stolen by the Grinch and have Gone Batty at Como Lake Park.
-The DC also have many cache series out in the field which include The Trekkie Trail, The Dr. Seuss Series, The Wendt Beach Crazy Crab Series, The Gauntlet of Cachos Series and the Creepy Cache Series.
+The DC also have many cache series out in the field which include the Trekkie Trail, the Dr. Seuss Series, the Wendt Beach Crazy Crab Series, the Creepy Cache Series and the A Christmas Story Series.
 They enjoy placing cleverly hidden caches and also finding geocaches with unique containers.
 If you are ever in Western New York be sure to look them up and say, "hi."

 The Mega directory of web sites for all things related to geocaching.